TAKAPUNA GRAMMAR SCHOOL ROWING CLUB

 How do I get to/from training?

 Team members ride bikes or share rides to get to and from training.
-There is also a public bus that departs from Bayswater Wharf (trainings will normally be timed to be off water in time to catch bus to school).
-During the season, the club may also arrange car-pooling or a van(s) to transport rowers to/from training (volunteer driver dependant).
+There is also a public bus that departs from Bayswater Wharf (trainings will normally be timed to be off water in time to catch the 7.40am bus to school).
+During the season, the club may also arrange car-pooling or a van(s) to transport rowers to/from training site (volunteer driver dependant).

 How much does rowing cost?